 I’d gone super blonde in the week after Filipeen – what is it they say about “new hair, don’t care”?
 Well I had new hair but at that point I still did care – so on the Thursday night that I got back to using the apps (Bumble and Tinder were my go tos), I updated my photos and began endlessly swiping.
 As I always find with Bumble, when you haven’t been on for a while, you get a string of really attractive guys up first to make you think you’ve been missing out, and then slowly it fades into the faces you’ve seen on there months before and didn’t swipe right (positively) for then and won’t be swiping right for now.

 I was kinda disappointed he didn’t come out, it would have been a great first date story, something we agreed on as we continued to text while I was in a cab to the bar with some of my friends.
 He mentioned we’d just have to make tomorrow as good a story, maybe with the same level of nakedness.
-I had told him the show was full nudity… but his message presumptuous and… I didn’t hate it.
+I had told him the show was full nudity… so his message was presumptuous… but I didn’t hate it.

-He was 29, originally from Vancouver, his parents were still here but he was now living in Toronto, with his brother in DC.
+He was 29, originally from Vancouver, his parents were still here but he was now living in Toronto.
 He had just sold a business he’d built from nothing and was recently appointed President at a new sports tech business.
 He used to play basketball, still seemed to keep himself incredibly fit, was 5”11 and from all his pictures looked pretty god damn fine.

 We said goodnight and planned to be in touch the next day to make arrangements.
-It had been a pretty escalating day of chat, considering we only matched that morning and I was really looking forward to meeting him – he seemed like a funny (with a dry sense of humour) guy, who seemed to have his shit together and if he looked even remotely like his pictures I was in for a treat.
+It had been a pretty escalating day of chat, considering we only matched that morning, and I was really looking forward to meeting him – he seemed like a funny (dry sense of humour) guy, who seemed to have his shit together and if he looked even remotely like his pictures I was in for a treat.

 The next day, over texts and a couple of phone calls, we made plans that he would come downtown after an early dinner he had with his parents.
 I tried to arrange to meet at a bar but he was insistent about staying in with a bottle of wine.
 And to be honest, still feeling a little shaky from the birthday antics the night before, I was ok with that.
 So, for the first time ever, I gave a man I had never met my address and had him turn up on my doorstep.

 And I know what you’re thinking – ARE YOU FUCKING NUTS?!
-Always meet in a public place, never give your address until you know them, make sure they know you do kickboxing and can kick their ass!
+Always meet in a public place, never give your address until you know them, make sure they know you do kickboxing and can kick their ass etc etc!